makrai/notes/zhang20-winoWhy-acl.md

     * it was Charlie who started the discussion and who encouraged Charlie to take up the challenge
 * In total, WinoWhy contains 1,270 positive and 1,595 negative examples
-  * positive: at least four out of five annotators regard one reason as plausibl
+  * positive: at least four out of five annotators regard one reason as plausbl
   * negative: at most one annotator thinks it is plausible
   * All others are discarded from WinoWhy, To ensure the clear boundary